lxchen2001/datashare-client-python/README.rst

 - `device`: this API will allows you to manage devices of connection.
 - `subscription`: this API will allows you to manage your subscriptions
 - `data`: with this API you will be allowed to query the data of your devices
-- `thermostat` and `light`  these two specific APIs are here to send command on light and thermostat devices
+- `command`:  this API here to send command on light and thermostat devices

 To get some example, take a look at the tests